schmidte10/FormattableTables/README.md

 If you want the files ahead of time you can download the .zip file from GitHub by clicking on the CODE button and then download ZIP in the drop down menu

-If you want you can try to download the files directly from GitHub into R you can try following the steps below:
+If you want you can try to download the files directly from GitHub into you can try following the steps below:

 Create a new repository at github.com. (this is your repository) Give it the same name as the other repository (In this case FormattableTables).